1) We are environmental educators.

 Chulengo provides sustainable jobs and reliable income for the communities of Aysén, a region that has staked its economic future on national parks and wilderness conservation.
 We take seriously our role in Aysén's rapidly-changing economy, and believe we have a responsibility to keep our revenues local.
 We work hard to cultivate local guides, educators, and leaders who will become ambassadors for their homes.

-We direct 10% of of profits from our public expeditions to Aysén-based social and environmental NGOs and seek out meaningful opportunities for our participants to volunteer in local communities.
+We direct 10% of of profits from our community expeditions to Aysén-based social and environmental NGOs and seek out meaningful opportunities for our participants to volunteer in local communities.

 3) We are spiky, not glossy.
 We don't offer a standardized product.
 We offer an invitation to co-create an experience.